myasul/catalog/README.md

 * You have an option to put an image of your choice in your created items.
 If you did not specify any image there will be a default image that you can update later on.
 * Names are up to 80 characters long.
 Names with greater than 80 characters long will be truncated.
 * Description are up to 1000 characters long.
 Description with greater than 1000 characters long will be truncated.

+__JSON Endpoints:__

+You can use the following URLs to retrieve specific information about categories and items that you need.
+* http://localhost:5000/api/categories - This will retrieve all categories and their respective items.
+* http://localhost:5000/api/categories/insert_category_id -  This will retrieve a specific category with its respective items. e.g. http://localhost:5000/api/categories/1
+* http://localhost:5000/api/categories/insert_category_id/insert_item_id - This will retrieve a specific item under a specific category e.g. http://localhost:5000/api/1/3

 Enjoy using the Item Catalog website! :)